txin/view/README.md

 1. Camshift algorithm tracks the area with similar hues, so it may track the user's neck as well.
 Need to restrict the tracking algorithm further.
 2. Haarcascade algorithm for eye template extraction may not be very accurate.
-3. Surf algorithm also implemented, can match certain features, but not work well with the bounding box.
+3. SURF algorithm was also implemented, can match certain features, but not work well with estimating the face bounding box.

 By Tianxin Tang
 University of Bristol
-Contact: titian.tang@gmail.com
+Contact: tt1589@my.bristol.ac.uk